 Δr=Δr0+η

-where η is a random variable representing the overall effect of the external and internal noise.
+where η is a random variable representing the overall effect of the external and internal noise and Δr0 is the difference in the mean response between comparison and standard images.
 Since the receptive field and noise models are linear and Gaussian, η is Gaussian with mean 0 and variance

-ση2=2 σri2+RTΣeR
+ση2=2 σri2 +RTΣeR.

-Assuming Δr∝ΔLRV, following the arguments of the section Theory of Signal Detection, we have

-ΔLRV=d'2 σri2+σ2 ×(RTΣeR)
+The mean difference between the receptive field response to the comparison and the standard image is given by μc-μs=RTIc0-Is0=CΔLRF.
+Here Is0 and Ic0 are the standard and comparison images without external noise added and C is a constant.

+We associate the linear receptive field response with the internal representation z of the TSD model developed above.
+That is, we assume that on each trial, the observer chooses as lighter the interval for which the response of the receptive field is greater.
+Following the development in the TSD model section above, we have

+ΔLRF=d'C2 σri2+σ2 ×2 (RTΣe0R)

-where we have introduced the covariance scalar σ2 in the term corresponding to the variance in the external noise.
-Comparing to relation derived in the section Theory of Signal Detection, we have σi2=2 σri2 and σe2=RΣeR'.
+where we have introduced the covariance scalar σ2 in the term corresponding to the variance in the external noise and where Σe0 denotes the covariance matrix of the external noise corresponding to the level of variation in natural images.
+Comparing to relation derived in the section Theory of Signal Detection, we see that this is the same functional form for the relation between ΔLRF and σ2 as derived there, where we associate σi2=2 σri2 and σe02=2 (RTΣe0R).

+To fit this model, we use a one-parameter description of a simple center-surround receptive field and use simulation to compute model responses for any choice of σi2.
+Once the fitting procedure (described below) establishes R and σi2 that best account for the data, we then find σe02 directly by passing the images corresponding to σ2=1 through the receptive field and finding the resulting variance.

-Model Fit: The theory of signal detection model was fit to the threshold v/s covariance scalar data to obtain the parameters σi2 and σe2.
+TSD Model Fit: The theory of signal detection model was fit to the threshold versus covariance scalar data to obtain the parameters σi2 and σe2.
 The parameters were obtained by minimizing the mean squared error between the measured and predicted threshold using the MATLAB built-in function fmincon.
 (MATLAB scripts are provided as supplementary documents.)

+Linear Receptive Field Model Fit: We fit the linear receptive field model using a simulation approach, so that we can incorporate a model of the early visual system into the computations, and so that we handle accurately the truncation of the Gaussian model of natural surface reflectances.

-Model of visual-system: The response of the early visual system to the image database was estimated as described in {Singh, 2018 #124}.
+The model of early visual system to the image database was estimated as described in {Singh, 2018 #124}.
 The model incorporated typical optical blurring, axial chromatic aberration {Marimont, 1994 #409}, and spatial sampling of the long (L), middle (M) and short (S) wavelength- sensitive cones {Brainard, 2015 #142}.
 The L:M:S cone ratio in the cone mosaic was chosen to be 0.6:0.3:0.1 (1523 L cones, 801 M cones, 277 S cones).
 The CIE physiological standard {Commission Internationale de l’e ́clairage, 1986 #353} was used to get the spectral sensitivities of the cones.
 The response of the cones was calculated as the number of photopigment isomerizations in 100ms, including the Poisson nature of the isomerization {Hecht, 1942 #388}.
 The model was implemented using the software infrastructure provided by ISETBio (https://isetbio.org).
 The cone responses were demosaiced using linear interpolation to get the response of each cone class over the entire image.
 Further, the response of each cone class was normalized by the summed (over wavelength) quantal efficiency of the corresponding cone class to make the magnitude of the three cone classes similar to each other.